astrohart/MFR/MFR.GUI.Windows/README.md

 menu command from the Import and Export ProjectFileRenamerConfiguration submenu of the Tools menu.
-This method responds to the event by showing the user a dialog that the user can utilize to select the pathname of the file that the user wants the projectFileRenamerConfiguration data to be exported to.
+This method responds to the event by showing the user a dialog that the user can utilize to select the pathname of the file that the user wants the configuration data to be exported to.

 <a name='M-MFR-GUI-Windows-MainWindow-OnToolsHistoryClearAll-System-Object,System-EventArgs-'></a>
 ### OnToolsHistoryClearAll(sender,e) `method`